raiden-network/spec/messaging.rst

 Withdraw Request
 --------------------

-Message used by the a channel participant node to request the other participant signature on a new increased ``total_withdraw`` value.
+This message is used by a channel participant node to request the other participant's signature on a new increased ``total_withdraw`` value.

 Preconditions
 ^^^^^^^^^^^^^